 The ongoing market crisis takes us back to the stock market crashes of 1987 and 2008, making us believe that things go up and down on a historical timeline.
 In 1987, a family visited the Santa Caterina Monastery at Mount Sinai.
 That place has a fantastic vibe.
 At that time, they were enjoying their time and had no clue of the news.
 A monk told them about the stock market.
 He kept updates of the secular world.
 He was a former New Yorker who checked the Yankees’ scores, and he was well-aware of the crash.

-For unprecedented times like these, Buccia advises clients to avoid taking “Sequence of Returns Risk.”
-According to Investopedia, A Sequence risk is a danger that says the time of your retirement account withdrawal will harm the overall return rate available to the investor
+Aaron Steele said for unprecedented times like these, Buccia advises clients to avoid taking “Sequence of Returns Risk.”
+According to Investopedia, A Sequence risk is a danger that says the time of your retirement account withdrawal will harm the overall return rate available to the investor.

 Investopedia further added that Sequence risk for most is a matter of luck.
 If you are retiring when the stock market is a bull market, your account will grow large enough to bear an unexpected downturn, but if you are retiring in a bear market, you may never be able to recover your losses.

 Bucci said that when you are selling your shares when the market is low, you are reducing the base share that may benefit from the upturns.
 It is just like the reverse of the buying process when you buy a stock on a dollar-cost averaging basis.
 If you buy, keep your base share up, Bucci advised.